 - However, some applications do not work properly in Regular mode.

 - Tunnel mode sends all your internet traffic for that device through Davidson’s systems.

-- This may resolve problems with some applications, but it will decrease performance and you may have trouble with realtime audio/video applications.
+- Tunnel mode is required for access to some applications.
+It will decrease performance and you may have trouble with realtime audio/video applications.

 - Tunnel is the best option for improving your security and privacy on public wi-fi networks.